bxparks/rpn83p/USER_GUIDE.md

     - I think the difficulty will be the user interface.
 A complex number requires 2 floating point numbers to be entered and displayed, and I have not figured out how to do that within the UI of the RPN83P application.
+- polynomial solvers
+    - Quadratic, cubic, and quartic equations have analytical solutions so should be relatively straightforward...
+Except that they need complex number support.
+And we need to workaround numerical cancellation or roundoff errors.
 - `UNIT` conversions for imperial (not just US) units
     - several places assume US customary units (e.g. US gallons) instead of British or Canadian imperial units